hypermedia-app/hypertest/docs/dsl/core/header.md

 <<< @/api-examples/core/header/assert-value.api

 :::tip
-The regular expression string is not parsed as the exact implementation would depend on the test runner.
+The regular expression itself is not parsed as the exact implementation would depend on the test runner and its platform.
 :::

 ### Capture header value